ayinladesikiru/overflow-task/README.md

 Pipenv is used to create the virtul environment and use as package manager requests module is used to call the etherscan endpoint pytest framework is used to test the functions

+encounter a little challenge in the response i got from calling the etherscan endpoint in the API documentation provided in the question, there has been some changes in the response data.